 NB: Please note this course does not address helicopter-related subjects or issues.

 Take-off and landing QTG tests will be discussed and explained in detail as a case study, i.e. factors which influence take-offs and landings and whether simulated and tuned correctly (ground effect, gear touch down moments, spoiler pitch up effect, elevator tolerances, etc)

 After successful course completion, the NAA Inspectors shall be able to

 NB: This course is NOT for helicopter operators.

-No previous experience with CS-FSTD or simulator operation is necessary, however, attendees are requested to familiarize themselves with the Basic Regulation and the Commission Implementing Regulation EU 628/2013.
+No previous experience with CS-FSTD or simulator operation is necessary, but desiderable to obtain the most benefit from the course, and attendees are requested to familiarize themselves with the Basic Regulation and the Commission Implementing Regulation EU 628/2013.

 Participants are kindly requested to bring a laptop to the course to access course material which will only be provided in electronic format.

 4 days - each day will commence at 09.00 and finish at approx. 17.00, with appropriate refreshment breaks.

 An optional JAA TO examination is available for this course.
 Candidates who pass a JAA TO Examination, receive an ECAC/JAA TO Certificate of Accomplishment.